 Mr. Krevitt has successfully tried complex, high-stakes patent infringement cases – both jury trials and bench trials – in U.S. District Courts as well as the U.S. International Trade Commission.
 Mr. Krevitt also has argued and successfully handled numerous appeals in the Federal Circuit Court of Appeals.
 Mr. Krevitt's cases have generally involved numerous patents and enormous stakes, and have concerned a wide variety of technologies, including wireless devices and transmissions, ANDA litigation, LCD design and fabrication, microprocessor design, data and telecommunications hardware and software, and semiconductor and integrated circuit design and fabrication, as well as many areas relating to the Internet, such as the compression, storage and transmission of content, and routers and switches.

 Mr. Krevitt is consistently ranked as one of the leading Intellectual Property and Patent litigators in the country by The Best Lawyers in America©, The Legal 500 US, Benchmark Litigation, Chambers Global, and Chambers USA.
 Benchmark Litigation recognizes him as a "Litigation Star."
 Chambers describes Mr. Krevitt as an "excellent trial lawyer," "extremely smart," and "a top litigator with incredible strategic vision and skill at oral argument" who "has the ability to come in and quickly discern which pieces of a case matter."
-In addition, Mr. Krevitt is recognized by Law360 as a "MVP" in both IP Litigation and Trials and by Managing Intellectual Property magazine as an "IP Star."
+In addition, Mr. Krevitt is recognized by Law360 as a "MVP" in both IP Litigation and Trials, Managing Intellectual Property magazine as an "IP Star, "and among Lawdragon's "500 Leading Lawyers in America" for 2017.

 AmLaw Litigation Daily named Mr. Krevitt "Litigator of the Week" for his successful defense at trial of a U.S. mobile phone carrier, in a patent infringement lawsuit brought by Realtime Data, LLC.
 Mr. Krevitt also was named to the IP Law & Business list of the "Top 50 IP" lawyers under age 45 in the United States, which features those in-house counsel, outside counsel and academics who "are distinguished by their sheer brainpower, legal smarts, creativity and hard work."
 The story praised Mr. Krevitt's role as "lead counsel for a long list of technology companies" and recognized the many instances in which companies involved in major patent litigations have switched counsel mid-litigation to use Mr. Krevitt and Gibson Dunn.